Inorizushi/DDR-A20-INORI/README.md

 Yes, but at least I apologized and either stopped working on things, gave proper credit, or re-wrote the code used.

 You could've at least credited me, but you didn't.

+I'm still providing a zip file of my version of the theme up to the last things I worked on it.
+Do not expect anymore DDR theme work from me for a while.